ssaket/visual-search-actr/Readme.md

-# Compare visual search results of ACT-R EMMA with SALICON and COCO-SEARCH-18 baseline models
+# Generate synthetic eye-tracking data using deep learning and ACT-R cognitive model

 A novel approach of devising visual search eye-tracking data using ACT-R EMMA(Salvucci, 2001).
 It can generate the fixation durations, object encoding time along with scanpath for all the object present in SALICON and COCO-SEARCH-18 datasets using YOLOv3 object recognition algorithm.